CrowdStrike/detection-container/README.md

 | [Reverse TCP Trojan (inert)](https://github.com/CrowdStrike/detection-container/blob/main/bin/Reverse_Shell_Trojan.sh) \* | Inert Trojan, written by CrowdStrike, that will attempt to connect to 192.168.0.1 on TCP port 4444.
 Tnis will be detected and killed by CrowdStrike's on-sensor machine learning with the aggressive policy settings. |

 (\*) eligible for Prevention if configured in policy (\*\*) container starting using exposed port (-p 8080:80) required and a Kali attack host ready.
-Note a detection will only occur once you execute commands via meterpreter!
+Please note that a detection will only occur once you execute commands via meterpreter!

 # Downloading & Usage

 ## Download via Quay.io
-Container images hosted at [https://quay.io/repository/crowdstrike/detection-container](https://quay.io/repository/crowdstrike/detection-container) are automatically rebuilt with every merged pull request.
+Container images hosted at [https://quay.io/repository/crowdstrike/detection-container](https://quay.io/repository/crowdstrike/detection-container) are automatically rebuilt as mult-architecture images with every merged pull request.
 Pull this container with the following Docker (or podman!) command:

 Using Docker CLI:
 ```